Find an Amphetamine addiction treatment and rehab program that matches your recovery goals.

 We treat amphetamine dependence and addiction with individual and group therapy combined with medical and holistic approaches.
 Patients can address core issues with their therapist, build support networks with peers, discuss medical conditions with our staff doctor, and work with our staff psychiatrist to treat any mental health conditions and identify an effective medication regimen.

-Frequently, addressing conditions like ADHD with therapy and non-addictive medications is vital for a successful recovery from amphetamine dependence, especially for individuals who developed an addiction due to the use of prescription medications.
+Frequently, addressing conditions like ADHD with therapy and non-addictive medications is vital for a successful recovery from amphetamine dependence, especially for individuals who developed an addiction due to prescription medications.

 Does Insurance Cover Amphetamine Addiction Rehab?